microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 ### DebuggerPort
  uint16_t `DebuggerPort`

+**Default value**: `9229`

 When [`UseDirectDebugger`](#usedirectdebugger) is enabled, this controls the port that the JavaScript engine debugger will run on.

-Default value: `9229`

 ### EnableByteCodeCaching
  bool `EnableByteCodeCaching`

+**Default value**: `false`

 For JS engines that support bytecode generation, this controls if bytecode should be generated when a JavaScript bundle is first loaded.<br/>Subsequent runs of the application should be faster as the JavaScript will be loaded from bytecode instead of the raw JavaScript.  <br/>[`ByteCodeFileUri`](#bytecodefileuri) must be set to a location the application has write access to in order for the bytecode to be successfully cached.

-Default value: `false`

 ### EnableDeveloperMenu
  bool `EnableDeveloperMenu`